 Artifacts are collected throughout the test window and placed in the Portfolio in Sections 3, 4, and 5.
 The types of artifacts that may be submitted, the required components of each type of artifact, and how artifacts are scored are described below.
 Select the type of artifact that best reflects the student's attainment of the MO.
 The mastery artifact must demonstrate the same skill set as the baseline artifact.
 The mastery artifact should not be substantially less difficult than the baseline artifact.
-The student's reading, mathematics, and science MOs, baseline data artifacts, and mastery artifacts must be aligned with grade-level curriculum content, grade- and age-level instructional activities, and grade- and age-appropriate materials.
-Although the content, activities, and materials used for instruction and assessment may be modified, these must be consistent with and reflect the content standards at the student's grade level.
+The student's reading, mathematics, and science MOs, baseline data artifacts, and mastery artifacts must be aligned with grade-level curriculum content, grade- and age-level instructional activities, and grade- and assessment may be modified, these must be consistent with and reflect the content standards at the student's grade level.